MWLangenhorst88/ML_Portfolio/README.md

 # ML_Portfolio
-This portfolio is available on GitHub to showcase my past work and resume.
+This portfolio is available on GitHub to showcase my past work and resume

 ### Prerequisites
 ```npm```